ourcanadian/welcome/README.md

 ```

 ## Stage and push the changes
 Now it's time to lock in those changes so everyone after you will see you in the guestbook.
-Change `YOUR-NAME` again.
 Always look first to see what files you changed.
 You should only see `guestbook.json`
 ```
 git status